Buddhism in Mongolia: Mongolian People's Republic (1924–1992)

-When the revolutionaries took power, determined to modernize their country and to reform its society, they confronted a massive ecclesiastical structure that enrolled a larger part of the population, monopolized education and medical services, administered justice in a part of the country, and controlled a great deal of the national wealth.
+When the revolutionaries took power and formed the Mongolian People's Republic, determined to modernize and reform Mongolian society, they confronted a massive ecclesiastical structure that enrolled a large part of the population, monopolized education and medical services, administered justice in a part of the country, and controlled a great deal of the national wealth.

 The Buddhist church, moreover, had no interest in reforming itself or in modernizing the country.
 The result was a protracted political struggle that absorbed the energies and attention of the party and its Soviet advisers for nearly twenty years.
 As late as 1934, the party counted 843 major Buddhist centers, about 3,000 temples of various sizes, and nearly 6000 associated buildings, which usually were the only fixed structures in a world of yurts.
 The annual income of the church was 31 million tögrögs, while that of the state was 37.5 million tögrögs.
 A party source claimed that, in 1935, monks constituted 48 percent of the adult male population.

 In a campaign marked by shifts of tactics, alternating between conciliation and persecution, and a few reported uprisings led by monks and abbots, the Buddhist church was removed progressively from public administration, was subjected to confiscatory taxes, was forbidden to teach children, and was prohibited from recruiting new monks or replacing living Buddhas.
 The campaign's timing matched the phases of Joseph Stalin's persecution of the Russian Orthodox Church.

 Robert Rupen reports that in the 1920s there were over 112,000 Mongolian Buddhist monks, representing more than 13% of Mongolia's overall population.
 By the 1940s, nearly every monk was either dead or had apostatized.
-In 1938 — amid accusations that the church and monasteries were trying to cooperate with the Japanese, who were promoting a pan-Mongol puppet state — the remaining monasteries were dissolved, their property was seized, and their monks were secularized, interned or executed.
+In 1938—amid accusations that the church and monasteries were trying to cooperate with the Japanese, who were promoting a pan-Mongol puppet state—the remaining monasteries were dissolved, their property was seized, and their monks were secularized, interned or executed.
 Those monastic buildings that had not been destroyed were taken over to serve as local government offices or schools.
 Only then was the ruling party, which since 1921 gradually had built a cadre of politically reliable and secularly educated administrators, able to destroy the church and to mobilize the country's wealth and population for its program of modernization and social change.